AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-view-introduction.md

 ### Folder uploads to setup hierarchical structure for your organization {#folder-uploads}

 Quickly setup a folder structure for your organization using the Assets view by uploading folders that exists on your local file system.
-You do not need to create folders under the root folder and then upload assets to those folders manually to maintain the logical hierarchial structure.
+You do not need to create folders under the root folder and then upload assets to those folders manually to maintain the logical hierarchical structure.
 All folders and assets under the root folder are automatically uploaded to Experience Manager Assets.

 ![Upload folders](assets/folder-uploads.gif)